readthedocs/readthedocs.org/docs/user/builds.rst

    to check for your own cancellation condition and then return exit code ``183`` to cancel a build.
    You can exit with the code ``0`` to continue running the build.

-   When this happens, Read the Docs will notify your Git provider (GitHub/GitLab) that the build succeeded (✅), so the pull request doesn't have any failing checks.
+   When this happens, Read the Docs will notify your :doc:`Git provider </reference/git-integration>` the build succeeded (✅), so the pull request doesn't have any failing checks.

    .. tip::